Coffee is one of the most popular drinks in the world.

 3) It Can Reduce The Risk of Developing Type 2 Diabetes

 Scientist are discovering that coffee inhibits certain polypeptides that are associated with diabetes.
 This may be after 4 cups of coffee so now I can freely admit 4 cups does happen some days. 🙂

 4) It May Protect Your Liver

 I have to admit, I hadn’t given much thought to cirrhosis until I saw this research.
-According to this report, cirrhosis is responsible for over 1 million deaths per year.
+According to reports, cirrhosis is responsible for over 1 million deaths per year.
 Wow!

 5) It Boosts Your Workout

 The caffeine from coffee will give us more energy thus we may invest more effort into our workout.

 I’ve found when I have my coffee in the morning and exercise about 30 minutes later I have a better workout.
 This is probably the same effect that people have from energy drinks before a workout.